 Throughout this book, you have been introduced to several programming concepts and patterns, as well as some APIs.
 This chapter contains examples of developer scenarios that build applications using ArcGIS Desktop that apply these concepts and use these APIs.
-Each scenario is available with the ArcGIS developer samples installed as part of the ArcGIS Desktop Developer Kits.
+Each scenario is available, in a completed state, with the ArcGIS developer samples installed as part of the ArcGIS Desktop Developer Kits.